 Make your own Steak and Cheese Sandwich with Mushrooms and liven it up with a bit of horseradish mayonnaise!

-It’s been a few months but Progressive Eats is back!
-My friends and I took a bit of a sabbatical from our monthly foray into different cuisines and events where we shared favorite foods with a theme.
-This Steak and Cheese Sandwich with Grilled Onions and Mushrooms was the perfect fit for this month’s dishes all inspired by our favorite food trucks.
+This Steak and Cheese Sandwich with Grilled Onions and Mushrooms was the perfect fit for this month’s dishes Progressive Eats inspired by our favorite food trucks.

 We had been doing this for 6 years, only taking a break during December and last fall I just felt it was time to give it a rest.
 In truth I was tired and maybe I thought it was time to lessen some of my responsibilities.